Classes & Workshops

 The weekly Sit ‘n’ Stitch is an informal gathering for all needle artists to enjoy working on their respective projects in the company of other artists.
 There is no fee for the weekly Sit ‘n’ Stitch, nor is there any formal teaching.
 Participants do share ideas, designs, techniques, show off finished projects, engage in good conversation, and occasionally someone brings a treat to share with everyone.

-Thursday Sit ‘n’ Stitch nights are a relaxing and enjoyable way to share your love of the needle arts.
+Saturday Sit ‘n’ Stitch afternoons are a relaxing and enjoyable way to share your love of the needle arts.
 Try to stop by even if you have only a few minutes to spare.